neam/dna-project-base-code-generator/README.md

 ### Content Model

-* Yii 1 models based on your database schema
+* Legacy Yii 1 models based on your database schema
-* Yii 1 behavior/traits/rules/relations configuration, as well as labels, hints etc based on the metadata defined in a Google Spreadsheet or your account at [http://codegeneration.io]()
+* Legacy Yii 1 behavior/traits/rules/relations configuration, as well as labels, hints etc based on the metadata defined in a Google Spreadsheet or your account at [http://codegeneration.io]()
-* Yii 2 models based on your database schema

 ### User Interfaces